Plugin Architecture Guide

 style D fill:#e8f5e8

-For an ambient plugin, trigger on HR events (e.g., new request submitted).
+For a plugin triggered by system events, it activates on an HR Event (e.g., new request submitted).
 Run in background, then notify for approval.

 flowchart TD